-Issued by the Agent of the Impôts on 9th April 2014
+Issued by the Agent of the Impôts on the 17th July 2024

-1. BACKGROUND
+1. Introduction

-It is the responsibility of the Agent of the Impôts to manage and account for the export of goods out of the Island.
+It is the responsibility of the Agent of the Impôts to collect, manage and account for the export of goods out of the Island.
 This Directive provides a framework within which that responsibility can be discharged without imposing unreasonable bureaucratic constraints upon the activities of persons engaged in the export of goods.
 It further defines the functions and subsequent responsibilities of shipping lines, airlines, clearance agents and handling agents in this respect.